-I am a person-centred counsellor committed to the principle that we all possess an innate tendency, that when accessed, enables us to resolve issues in our own way, adapt to circumstances and situations while becoming more the person we truly are.
+I am a person-centred counsellor committed to the principle that we all have an inner tendency that, when accessed, enables us to resolve issues in our own way, adapt to changing circumstances and situations while becoming more aware and accepting of the person we are.

-I am a registered member of the British Association for Counselling and Psychotherapy and the Person Centred Association.
+I am a registered member of the British Association for Counselling and Psychotherapy and the Person Centered Association.

 Training, qualifications & experience

 My initial training was within education and I qualified from Birmingham University with a master’s degree in education.
 I have held a range of pastoral and academic positions in Catholic schools: